ncschroeder/LeetCode-Problems/Design_Twitter.md

     val tweets = ArrayList<Tweet>()

     /*
     Let usersAndFollowing be a map where the keys are user IDs and the values are sets of the IDs of the users that are followed by the user whose ID is the key.
-The entries are lazily added when somebody follows somebody for the 1st time.
+The entries are lazily added when somebody follows somebody for the first time.
     */
     val usersAndFollowing = HashMap<Int, MutableSet<Int>>()